ielconti/ReactNativeCRUD/README.md

 - Frontend: React Native (generating android), have a splash screen, registration listing with the possibility to view/include/edit the record.
 Do not use expo.
 - Code must be committed on github for analysis

-** The application was developed using integration with firebase **
+** The application was developed using firebase integration aproach **

 <br />
 ______________________________________________________________________________________________